DRTriton: Large-Scale Synthetic Data Driven Reinforcement Learning for Triton Kernel Generation: PyTorch Code Rewriting Example

 \section{PyTorch Code Rewriting Example}

 The following shows a typical multi-layer perceptron (MLP) implementation from KernelBench:

-Our automatic rewriting tool transforms the above code into the following functional representation.
+Using \texttt{torch.export} to trace the computational graph, we obtain the following functional representation.
 The rewritten code explicitly materializes all model parameters (weights and biases) and expresses the forward pass as a sequence of functional operators in \texttt{fused\_operator}.
 This functional representation aligns with our training data distribution and enables DRTriton to identify optimization opportunities.